 Due to these different career goals, they could realistically take on specific trades, risk management styles and execution that is not only survivable but likely to take them to the “highest level”.
 This is what the Bulgarian system would be to Dimas at “the right time”.

-Yet, take a junior trader who is still raw and developing with a small account.
+Yet, take a junior trader training, who is still raw and developing with a small account.
 Fundamentally he should recognise his career goals are fundamentally different to that of a senior trader – account building or rebuilding takes priority.
 Therefore, the specific trades, risk management style and execution must be centered around consistency in building frequent positive, profitable days while sacrificing strategies and styles that cause too much of a swing in profit and losses.
 To compare, these traders need the “benefit of years of repetition”, the consistency in their approach to “build an athlete” as Dimas and other legendary lifters had developed under a Russian approach to their young careers.

 As such, I had been going down the wrong path in my personal trading journey as I had been trying emulate these senior traders in the same way I had seen new lifters naively start their weightlifting journey with the Bulgarian system.
 All the while I was suffering from the perspective of an outsider looking in.
 A perspective where inexperienced eyes often draw the wrong conclusions more of than not.
 My risk management system emulated that of a trader with a large account, my thinking and mentality emulated that of a trader with triple the experience that I had.
 My depth of understanding in certain trades or plays was superficial compared to the amount of capital I was committing to them.